uscms-software-and-computing/uscms-software-and-computing.github.io/pages/docs/postdoc.md

 <https://github.com/uscms-software-and-computing/uscms-software-and-computing.github.io>

 * Add a photo named `First-Last.jpg` or `.png` to the [assets/images/team folder](https://github.com/uscms-software-and-computing/uscms-software-and-computing.github.io/tree/master/assets/images/team).
 It should be 320x240 pixels.
+* Add a pdf of your proposal named `First-Last.pdf` to the [assets/pdfs folder](https://github.com/uscms-software-and-computing/uscms-software-and-computing.github.io/tree/master/assets/pdfs).
 * Add a "`<your github username>.md`" file to the [fellows folder in the website repository](https://github.com/uscms-software-and-computing/uscms-software-and-computing.github.io/tree/master/pages/postdocs).
 Here is an example:

 ```yml